Puerto Rico Declares State Of Emergency After Quake Rocks Residents Awake

 Updated at 10:43 a.m.
 ET

-Swaths of southern Puerto Rico were awoke to find broken brick walls and felled power lines Tuesday, after a 6.4 magnitude earthquake struck before dawn.
+People across southern Puerto Rico awoke to find broken brick walls and felled power lines Tuesday, after a 6.4 magnitude earthquake struck before dawn.
 The major temblor hit a coastal stretch near the communities of Ponce and Guanica at about 4:24 a.m. local time, according to the U.S. Geological Survey.

 The quake, just the latest in a series of temblors to hit the region, crumbled walls and destroyed houses — and it knocked out most of the island's power after an automatic protection system kicked in, shutting down all of Puerto Rico's power plants.

 At least one person — a 77-year-old man — died Tuesday in the city of Ponce, after one of the walls of his home fell on him, according to Puerto Rican officials.
-At least eight other people were also injured due to the earthquake.
+At least eight other people were also injured because of the earthquake.

-Puerto Rico's governor, Wanda Vázquez, declared a state of emergency Tuesday morning, activating the national guard and facilitating the flow of funds to the emergency response.
-She also announced that public sector workers would not be expected at the office Tuesday — with the exception of first responders, who are out working on rescue and recovery efforts.
+Puerto Rico's governor, Wanda Vázquez, declared a state of emergency Tuesday morning, activating the National Guard and facilitating the flow of funds to the emergency response.
+She also announced that public-sector workers would not be expected at the office Tuesday — with the exception of first responders, who are working on rescue and recovery efforts.

 A tsunami warning issued shortly after Tuesday's earthquake has been canceled.

-The unpleasant wakeup call represents just the latest jolt for Puerto Rico, which also endured a 5.8 magnitude temblor in the same area Monday morning.
-In fact, residents have now found their lives disrupted and their buildings damaged in a series of earthquakes over roughly the past two weeks.
+The unpleasant wake-up call represents just the latest jolt for Puerto Rico, where a 5.8 magnitude temblor hit the same area Monday morning.
+Residents have now found their lives disrupted and their buildings damaged in a series of earthquakes over roughly the past two weeks.

-"The past several weeks we've had hundreds of small earthquakes in the same region," explains John Geiger, a geophysicist with the USGS.
+"The past several weeks, we've had hundreds of small earthquakes in the same region," explains John Geiger, a geophysicist with the USGS.
 "It began on Dec.
-28, when we had a 4.7-magnitude [earthquake] there.
+28, when we had a 4.7 magnitude [earthquake] there.
 Since the 4.7, we've had over 400 magnitude 2+ earthquakes."

 As common as the quakes have been recently, the strength of Tuesday's temblor and its aftershocks — which reached a magnitude of 6.0 — nevertheless represented a shock to the residents who felt it.